How Solenoids Work

-How Solenoids WorkA solenoid consists of a coil and a movable iron core called the armature.
+Generating a Controlled Magnetic FieldA solenoid is a device that creates electromagnetism after it has been electrified.
+Solenoids consists of a coil and a movable iron core called the armature.
 When current flows through a wire, a magnetic field is set up around the wire.
-If we make a coil of many turns of wire, this magnetic field becomes times stronger, flowing around the coil and through its center in a doughnut shape.
+If we make a coil of many turns of wire, this magnetic field becomes stronger, flowing around the coil and through its center in a doughnut shape.